praca451/Bitcoin_Price/README.md

 git clone https://github.com/praca451/Bitcoin_Price/
 cd notebook_bitcoin

 Install the required packages:
 Ensure you have Python 3.6+ and TensorFlow installed.
-You can install the necessary packages using:

-Copy code

-pip install -r requirements.txt
 Usage
 Run the Script:
 Execute the notebook_bitcoin.py script to load the TensorFlow model and analyze Bitcoin data.